league55/sipplauncher/docs/index.md

 ![Logo](assets/images/logo.png)

-Automate your SIPp testing execution in your continuos integration pipeline.
+Automate your SIP testing in your continuos integration pipeline.

+- sipplauncher uses HP SIPp.
-sipplauncher accepts a path to a folder.
+- sipplauncher accepts a path to a folder.
 If the folder contains at least one SIPp scenario file, will try to run such scenario only.
 If folder does not contain scenario files, all subfolders containing scenario files will be processed.
 - Scenario's parent folder will be used as scenario name.
 - Accepted scenario file names are "(uas|uac)_role.xml".
 - User Agents whose file name contains "uas" prefix will be launched first.